major/MySQLTuner-perl/INTERNALS.md

 ## MySQLTuner replication checks

 * Is server replication configured as slave ?
-* SQL replacation thread running ?
+* SQL replication thread running ?
-* IO replacation thread running ?
+* IO replication thread running ?
 * Replication lag in seconds
 * Is Slave configured in read only ?